zhaoduowen/learn/readme.txt

-t is a version control system;
+testt is a version control system;

 t is a version contrpol system;

 git tracks changes
+craete a new branch is quick;